 Rocky Crest Golf Club – MacTier

 Hole #6 at Rocky Crest Golf Club is a 569 yard par 5 from the tips – handicapped as the 3rd hardest hole on the track.
 This hole requires a tee ball that carries over 180 yards to clear the magnificent granite ravine that separates the tee block from the fairway.
-It isn’t difficult to remember you’re golfing within the Canadian Shield on a golf course such as Rocky Crest, and even more so when on a hole such as #6 since the green’s protected by rock on the right and a steep drop off to the left.
+It isn’t difficult to remember you’re golfing within the Canadian Shield on a track like Rocky Crest – and even more so when on #6 since the green’s protected by rock on the right, and a steep drop off to the left.

 Seguin Valley Golf Club – Parry Sound